shyampurk/atc-chat/blocks/README.md

 Step 7 : Give the Name of the Event handler, Channel to communicate with the block and the option of when block <br>
          code should execute(Before of After publish of the message).
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step7.png)
-Step 8 : Click on the newly created block.
+Step 8 : Click on the newly created Event handler.
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step8.png)
 Step 9 : Copy the block code in the text area from here, and save it.
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step9.png)